 Perhaps the most comprehensive command Jesus gave was the well-known “Love one another” (John 13:34).
 “As I have loved you, so you must love one another.
-By this all men will know that you are my disciples, if you love one another” (verses 34-35).
-This command is such a fundamental statement of our Christian duty that it is repeated more than ten times: John 15:12, 17; Rom.
-13:8; 1 Thess.
-4:9; 1 Pet.
-1:22; 1 John 3:11, 23; 4:7, 11-12; and 2 John 5.
-This is the attitude we should always have with one another.
+By this everyone will know that you are my disciples, if you love one another” (verses 34-35).
+This command is such a fundamental statement of our Christian duty that it is given again in John 15:12, 17; Romans 13:8; 1 Thessalonians 4:9; 1 Peter 1:22; 1 John 3:11, 23; 4:7, 11-12; and 2 John 5.
+This is the attitude in which we should always interact with one another.

 Paul developed the command a little further: “Be devoted to one another in brotherly love.
-Honor one another above yourselves" (Rom.
-12:10).
-“Serve one another in love" (Gal.
-5:13).
-He prayed that the Lord would help the Thessalonians’ love to increase not only for each other, but that their love would also increase for everyone else (1 Thess.
-3:12).
-“Always try to be kind to each other and to everyone else” (1 Thess.
-5:15).
-In his second letter to the Thessalonians, he thanked God that their mutual love was indeed increasing (2 Thess.
-1:3).
+Honor one another above yourselves” (Romans 12:10).
+“Serve one another in love” (Galatians 5:13).
+He prayed that the Lord would help the Thessalonians’ love to increase not only for each other, but that their love would also increase for everyone else (1 Thessalonians 3:12).
+“Always try to be kind to each other and to everyone else” (1 Thessalonians 5:15).
+In his second letter to the Thessalonians, he thanked God that their mutual love was indeed increasing (2 Thessalonians 1:3).

-In Christ, we belong to each other and form one body (Rom.
-12:5).
-We are members of one another (Eph.
-4:25).
+In Christ, we belong to each other and form one body (Romans 12:5).
+We are members of one another (Ephesians 4:25).
 “We have fellowship with one another” (1 John 1:7).
-Paul prayed that the Roman Christians would have “a spirit of unity among yourselves as you follow Christ Jesus" (Rom.
-15:5).
-To avoid division in the body, Paul wanted members to “have equal concern for each other” (1 Cor.
-12:25).
-“Offer hospitality to one another” (1 Pet.
-4:9).
+Paul prayed that the Roman Christians would have “a spirit of unity among yourselves as you follow Christ Jesus” (Romans 15:5).
+To avoid division in the body, Paul wanted members to “have equal concern for each other” (1 Corinthians 12:25).
+“Offer hospitality to one another” (1 Peter 4:9).

-We see another development of the command in the words of Jesus: “Be at peace with each other” (Mark 9:50).
-Paul put it this way: “Live in peace with each other” (1 Thess.
-5:13).
-"Live in harmony with one another" (Rom.
-12:16).
-"Be completely humble and gentle; be patient, bearing with one another in love" (Eph.
-4:2).
-“Do nothing out of selfish ambition or vain conceit, but in humility consider [each other] better than yourselves" (Phil.
-2:3).
-“Clothe yourselves with humility toward one another” (1 Pet.
-5:5).
+We see further development of the command in the words of Jesus: “Be at peace with each other” (Mark 9:50).
+Paul put it this way: “Live in peace with each other” (1 Thessalonians 5:13*).
+[An asterisk indicates that the pronoun is heautou instead of allelon; the meaning is often the same.]
+“Live in harmony with one another” (Romans 12:16).
+Paul shows how this is done: “Do not be conceited” (same verse).
+“Be completely humble and gentle; be patient, bearing with one another in love” (Ephesians 4:2).
+“Do nothing out of selfish ambition or vain conceit, but in humility consider [each other] better than yourselves” (Philippians 2:3).
+“Clothe yourselves with humility toward one another” (1 Peter 5:5.)

-“Stop passing judgment on one another,” Paul writes (Rom.
-14:13).
-“Accept one another, then, just as Christ accepted you" (Rom.
-15:7).
+“Stop passing judgment on one another,” Paul writes (Romans 14:13).
+“Accept one another, then, just as Christ accepted you” (Romans 15:7).
 “Bear with each other and forgive whatever grievances you may have against one another.
-Forgive as the Lord forgave you" (Col. 3:13).
-“Be kind and compassionate to one another, forgiving each other, just as in Christ God forgave you" (Eph.
-4:32).
-“Confess your sins to each other and pray for each other" (Jas.
-5:16).
+Forgive as the Lord forgave you” (Colossians 3:13).
+“Be kind and compassionate to one another, forgiving each other, just as in Christ God forgave you” (Ephesians 4:32).
+“Confess your sins to each other and pray for each other” (James 5:16).

-“Serve one another,” Paul wrote (Gal.
-5:13).
-Peter gives the same point: “Each one should use whatever gift he has received to serve others” (1 Pet.
-4:10).
+“Serve one another,” Paul wrote (Galatians 5:13).
+Peter gives the same point: “Each one should use whatever gift he has received to serve others” (1 Peter 4:10*).
 Jesus had given the same lesson when he told his disciples to “wash one another’s feet” (John 13:14).
-“Submit to one another out of reverence for Christ" (Eph.
-5:21).
-“Carry each other’s burdens, and in this way you will fulfill the law of Christ" (Gal.
-6:2).
+“Submit to one another out of reverence for Christ” (Ephesians 5:21).
+“Carry each other’s burdens, and in this way you will fulfill the law of Christ” (Galatians 6:2).

-Paul wanted the Roman Christians and himself to be “mutually encouraged by each other’s faith" (Rom.
-1:12).
-One purpose of our weekly meetings is to “spur one another on toward love and good deeds encourage one another" (Heb.
-10:24-25).
-“Encourage one another daily" (Heb.
-3:13).
-"Encourage one another and build each other up” (1 Thess.
-4:18; 5:11).
-“Build yourselves up in your most holy faith” (Jude 20).
+Paul wanted the Roman Christians and himself to be “mutually encouraged by each other’s faith” (Romans 1:12).
+One purpose of our weekly meetings is to “spur one another on toward love and good deeds…encourage one another” (Hebrews 10:24-25).
+“Encourage one another daily” (Hebrews 3:13*).
+“Encourage one another and build each other up” (1 Thessalonians 4:18; 5:11).
+“Build yourselves up in your most holy faith” (Jude 20*).